GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Functional-Mapping-Viewpoint.md

 ## Example
 ![Physical-Functional-Mapping-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Physical-Functional-Mapping-Viewpoint-primary-example.svg)
 ## Purpose
-The Physical Functional Mapping Viewpoint analyses the assignment of the System Functions and the System Partial Functions to the Physical SOI Elements.
+The Physical Functional Mapping Viewpoint supports the analysis of the assignment (it is derived relationship) of system functions and system partial functions to physical SOI elements.
 ## Applicability
-The Physical Functional Mapping Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015  .
+The Physical Functional Mapping Viewpoint supports the “Design Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.5] and contributes to the artifact "Traceability Mapping".

+Furthermore, the Physical Functional Mapping Viewpoint supports the "Allocation and Partitioning of Functional Entities to Physical Entities" activities.
 ## Presentation
-A  Physical Functional Mapping Matrix featuring
+A FBS_to_PBS mapping matrix featuring
-* the call behavior action representing usage of System Functions
+* Functional Breakdown Structure (FBS)
-*  Physical SOI Elements
+* Physical Breakdown Structure (PBS)
-or Physical SOI
-* a derived relationship
+* mapping (it is a derived relationship) from system functions and system partial functions to physical SOI elements

 ## Stakeholder
 * [Hardware Developer](../../stakeholders.md#Hardware-Developer)